GLOBAL MARKETS-Coronavirus crash wipes $5 trillion off world stocks

 World Health Organization Director General Tedros Adhanom Ghebreyesus said the virus could become a pandemic as the outbreak spreads to major developed economies such as Germany and France.
 About 10 countries have reported their first virus cases over the past 24 hours, including Nigeria, the biggest economy in Africa.

 The global rout knocked mainland Chinese shares, which have been relatively well supported this month, as new coronavirus cases in the country fell and Beijing doled out measures to shore up economic growth.
-The CSI300 index of Shanghai and Shenzhen shares dropped 2.9%, on track for its first weekly loss in three.
+The CSI300 index of Shanghai and Shenzhen shares dropped 3.5%, to bring its weekly loss to 5% and the worst since April.

-Oil prices languished at their lowest in more than a year having plunged 12% this week - its worst since 2016 - while all the major industrial metals have dropped between 3% and 6%.
-The appeal of guaranteed income sent high-grade bonds.
-U.S. yields plunging with the benchmark 10-year notes yield hitting a record low of 1.241%.
-It last stood at 1.247%.
+Oil prices languished at their lowest in more than a year having plunged 12% this week - the worst since 2016 - while all the major industrial metals have dropped between 3% and 6%.
+The appeal of guaranteed income sent high-grade bonds rallying.
+U.S. yields - which move inversely to the price - plunged with benchmark 10-year note yields hitting a record low of 1.1550% in frenzied European trading.
+It last stood at 1.1847%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)